DOH-JDJ0303/bigbacter-nf/README.md

 BigBacter is a pipeline aimed at simplifying bacterial genomic surveillance.

 **Main features**
-1) Maintains personal database of samples that can be stored locally or on the cloud
+1) Saves your samples to a personal database (can be stored locally or on the cloud)
-2)  Automatically included samples from the database when they are closely related to new samples
+2)  Includes database samples when they are closely related to new samples
 3) Optimized to reduce core genome shrinkage
 4) Optimized for speed and resource usage
 5) Multiple species/subtypes can be included in a single run